RouleThomas/Akizu_Lab/001_EZH1_project/003__CutRun/labtone.md

 --> The bigwig files generated looks good (**when using DiffBind_TMM SF**); replicate are comparable

---> playing with binsize and step (default is 100, 50) is XXX
+--> playing with binsize and step (default is 100, 50) is not good, sometime result in even smaller peak; let's keep default!

+--> Poisson produces very comparable bigwig, however do not generate any diff. peaks; only uncorrected diff peaks...
+Even though, no error...

 Let's instead of using different pvalue to call for peak, put the raw bed output in R and filter p-value here + generate FC (found [here](http://ginolhac.github.io/chip-seq/peak/)) within `conda activate deseq2`: